Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **Incident management program** : program consisting of the monitoring and detection of security events on a computer network and the execution of proper responses.
 Each company has its own way to conduct it, but it usually follows the same steps :
-- **Preparation** : ensure we have a well-planned incident response procedure and a strong security posture
+- **Preparation** : conduct training, prepare incident response kit, ensure strong security posture
 - **Identification** : recognize whether an event should be classified as incident
 - **Containment** : isolate the incident (close ports, terminate network connection...)
 - **Eradication** : remove the threat or attack